iamsellek/alfred_git/README.md

 * `pull` - Runs a `git pull`
 * `push` - Runs a `git push`
 * `checkout second_parameter` - runs a `git checkout second_parameter`
-* `commit second_parameter` - Runs a `git commit -m second_parameter`
+* `commit 'second_parameter'` - Runs a `git commit -m second_parameter`
 * `status` - Runs a `git status`
-* `branch` or `branches` - Lists the branches your repos currently have checked out.
+* `branch` or `branches` - Lists the branch(es) your repo(s) currently have
+                           checked out.

 # Quick Example
 Here's a quick example of how it works!
+When you set AlfredGit up, you'll point to the locations of all of your repos and give them 'friendly' names with which you can quickly refer to them.
+For the sake of these examples, we'll assume that you are completely unimaginative (and really good at remembering numbers) and that you've set up 4 repos and named them 'repo_1', 'repo_2', 'repo_3', and 'repo_4'.

 Want to pull repos 1, 2, and 3?
 Easy!

 `> alfred_git pull repo_1 repo_2 repo_3`

-What about pulling everything?
+What about pulling every repo?

 `> alfred_git pull all`

-How about checking out a branch on multiple repos at once?
+How about checking out a branch named 'branch_name' on multiple repos at once?

 `> alfred_git checkout branch_name repo_1 repo_2`